wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 To create a rule:

-1. Edit a style guide project.
+1. Edit a style guide project or a project that has a style guide enabled.
 2. In the **Rules** area of the left pane, select the plus icon next to Local to open the **Rules** editor in the right pane.
 3. Configure the three main rule areas:
     - [Rule Settings](#Rule-Settings)